Shakira Caine: Early life

 Baksh was born on 23 February 1947 in British Guiana (present-day Guyana) to Muslim Indian parents.
 Her mother was a dressmaker, and she aspired to follow in her footsteps and become a fashion designer.

 Modelling and acting career

 At the age of 19, while working as a secretary at the British embassy, she was urged by her employer to enter the 1967 Miss Guyana contest, which she won.
 She later earned third place in the 1967 Miss World contest held in London, where she decided to stay to launch a career in modelling.

 Baksh appeared in several films, including Some Girls Do (1969), Carry On Again Doctor (1969), Toomorrow (1970), Son of Dracula (1974) and, with her husband, The Man Who Would Be King (1975).
-She also appeared in four episodes of the science fiction TV series UFO: ESP, The Responsibility Seat, Identified and The Dalotek Affair.
+She also appeared in four episodes of the science fiction TV series UFO: "Identified", "E.S.P.", "The Responsibility Seat" and "The Dalotek Affair".
 She auditioned for the part of the Doctor Who companion Jo Grant, alongside third Doctor Jon Pertwee in June 1970.